kbbodner/cefi_shortcourse_students_2023/README.md

 ### Exercises

 There are a series of exercises in the `Exercises` folder for you to work through.
+Instructions are in the `README_EXERCISES.md` file in that directory for how to make use of those.

+There are a number of exercises that span a couple of programming approaches to the current course content.

+### Case Studies

+Perhaps most importantly, we have our four case studies.
+A focal point of this course is having students take a case study of interest, and work on building and expanding a forecast for a focal system.
+In this iteration of the course there are four case studies, one on fisheries, one on water quality, and two on COVID-19.
+Each of the COVID-19 case studies are from different locations (Ontario and BC respectively) and take slightly different approaches.

+There are extensive documentation for each of the case studies in their respective folders, along with troubleshooting tips.
+Please take the time to read through each case study before starting, as each of them have slightly different software requirements.